-- Make ahead: you can freeze the baked dessert in the dish or the crumble and the blueberries separately and put it together an hour before sitting down to eat.
+- Make ahead: you can freeze the baked dessert in the dish or the crumble and the blueberries separately and put them together an hour before eating.
 It'll be ready when you're done.

-- Dessert for a crowd: this is the perfect dessert to make for a barbecue, a picnic, a birthday lunch, or any type of similar celebration, especially during the good weather months.
+- Dessert for a crowd: this is the perfect dessert to make for a barbecue, a picnic, a birthday lunch, or any similar celebration, especially during good weather months.

 - Serving it: though this crumble is great served warm with a scoop of vanilla ice cream or whipped cream, it's amazing plain, at room temperature.